ecumeurs/upsilonbattle/battlearena/ruler/rules/README.md

 Allow one to activate a skill.
 It's job is mostly to handle targeting validation, and cost of the skill.
 Effect application is handled by the [EffectApplicator](../../property/effect/effectapplicator/README.md)

+## End of Turn / Begining of Turn

+This rule is responsible for handling the end of turn and the beginning of turn.

+### v0.0.3

+End of turn is essentially checking two things:

+* Reinsertion of current entity in the turn queue (with added delay of 500)
+* Applying Poison damage (and reducing it's value) to the entity

+Begining of the turn is responsible only for the handling of stun damage.

 ## Movement